bootstrap-vue/bootstrap-vue/src/components/table/README.md

 ## Table accessibility notes
-When the table is in `selectable` mode, or if their is a `row-clicked` event listener registered, all data item rows (`<tr>` elements) will be placed into the document tab sequence (via `tabindex="0"`) to allow keyboard only and screen reader users the ability to click the rows.
+When the table is in `selectable` mode, or if there is a `row-clicked` event listener registered, all data item rows (`<tr>` elements) will be placed into the document tab sequence (via `tabindex="0"`) to allow keyboard-only and screen reader users the ability to click the rows.

 When a column (field) is sortable, the header (and footer) heading cells will also be placed into the document tab sequence for accesibility.